 An EHT STA shall support the following features:

-Single user transmission and reception of an EHT MU PPDU with single RU or MRU spanning the entire PPDU bandwidth.
+Single user transmission and reception of an EHT MU PPDU with single RU or MRU in the entire PPDU bandwidth.

 BCC coding (transmit and receive).
 BCC coding is not used in the following cases: